conradbeach/conradbeach.github.io/README.md

-conradkbeach.com
+conradcodes.com
 ================

-This is the source code for my personal website.
-Nothing too special.
+Source code for my personal website.

 Thanks to HTML5Up.net for the design.